Vikaskumar75/Animated-Gradient/README.md

 So, you can use `AlignemntGeometry` instead.

 `primaryBegin` --> `primaryBeginGeometry`

 `primaryEnd` --> `primaryEndGeometry`

 `secondaryBegin` --> `secondaryBeginGeometry`

 `secondaryEnd` --> `secondaryEndGeometry`

-With this you also have an additional property `textDirectionForGeometry`.
+With this, you also have an additional property `textDirectionForGeometry`.
 This will be used to resolve the AlignmentGeometry

 ```dart